Kings in the Corner: Play

-If a player has already laid down a card, it becomes part of the tableau and can not be picked up even if the player's turn is not over.
+If a player has already laid down a card, it becomes part of the tableau and cannot be picked up, even if the player's turn is not over.
 At the end of the player's turn, they draw a card from the stock.
-If a player cannot play any cards in hand (or does not wish to), they must draw from the stock and end the turn, or in an alternate version, draw until they find a card that can be played, play it and then end the turn with another draw.
+A player who cannot play any cards in hand (or does not wish to), must draw from the stock and end the turn, or in an alternate version, draw until a playable card is found, play it and then end the turn with another draw.
+If a player has cards that are playable the cards must be played.

 Winning

 The first player to play all of his or her cards onto the tableau is the winner.
 A variation involves a player collecting each corner that they complete, whereby the winner is determined to be the player that owns the most corners by the end of play.

 Alternatively, multiple hands can be played, with a running point count for each player.
 Players receive points for cards left in hand at the end of a round.
 The game may be played until someone reaches a point threshold, and that player is out of the game.
 The game ends when all but one player is out.
 Scoring systems may vary, but a common one is face cards being worth 2 points (except Kings, which are worth 10), and other cards being worth one point.
 Players must agree the target score; 25 or 50 points is typical.